Coping with Depression Through God’s Sustaining Grace

 COPING WITH DEPRESSION

 I don’t recall ever missing a class at Columbia International University over the past 39 years due to depression, not even on days when I spent part of my time lying in a fetal position on my office floor.
-My spirit was so lethargic that, other than the classes, I couldn’t function.
-Ironically, late in the school year of my longest and darkest descent into despondency, 2002-03, students’ rating of my classes went through the roof!
+My spirit was so lethargic that (other than teaching my classes) I couldn’t function.
+Ironically, late in the school year of my longest and darkest descent into despondency (2002-03), students’ ratings of my classes went through the roof!
 Though students typically blessed me with good ratings, that was the highest-ever evaluation of any single year of my career.

-Indeed, the Lord uses people who are weak and needy, reminding me that it is His strength, not ours, that generates fruitfulness (2 Corinthians 4:7, 12:9-10).
+Indeed, the Lord uses people who are weak and needy, reminding me that His strength, not ours, generates fruitfulness (2 Corinthians 4:7, 12:9-10).
 He uses my speaking and writing to encourage others who feel despondent.
-Utilizing His means of grace often shortens the stay of a depressive episode, or tempers its severity even when God chooses not to remove it entirely.
-He grants me days of happiness and stability, yet when a dark mood settles in, whether it is for a day or for weeks on end, here are three ways I deal with it.
+Utilizing His means of grace often shortens the stay of a depressive episode or tempers its severity even when God chooses not to remove it entirely.
+He grants me days of happiness and stability.
+Yet when a dark mood settles in (whether for a day or weeks on end), here are some helpful ways I deal with it.

 Lament honors the Lord.